codephillip/adidastest-docs-repo/docs/index.rst

 This is the adidas backend challenge.

-All in all, all the three services; public, email and subscription were created successfully.
+All in all, the three services; public, email and subscription were created successfully.
 Evenmore, kubernetes configurations files were created ``infra/k8s`` and CI/CD was also implemented

 Setup pages